Syed-Arieb/SynVote/README.md

 ## License
 SynVote is released under GPL-3.0 license.

-### Disclaimer
+## Disclaimer
 SynVote is a work in progress and may undergo changes and updates.
-Users are encouraged to review the project's documentation and contribute responsibly to its development.
+Users are encouraged to contribute responsibly to its development.